 The Christie Lake Project is currently 55% owned by JCU (Canada) Exploration Company, Limited ("JCU") and 45% by UEX.
 The Company signed a Letter of Intent ("LOI") on October 26, 2015 to earn up to a 70% interest in the project by making cash payments of \$7.0 million and funding \$15.0 million in exploration work commitments over 5 years.
-As of the date of this document, UEX has made cash payments of \$5.0 million and spent approximately \$9.25 million on exploration.
-UEX current has earned a 45% interest in the Christie Lake Project and is on track to earn a 70% interest in the property.
+As of the date of this document, UEX has made cash payments of \$5.0 million and spent approximately \$9.9 million on exploration.
+UEX current has earned a 45% interest in the Christie Lake Project and anticipates vesting to a 60% interest before the end of 2018.